Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 <img width="400" alt="setup" src="./diagrams/company-board_setup.png">

-The DAO template is based on two major groups of actors.
-The **Board** represented by `BOARD` token holders, a membership token (non transferable, one per member) than can be used to vote in the board voting application and the **Shareholders** represented by `SHARE` token holders, a token that is transferable with no limit on how many tokens a token holder can possess that can be used to vote in the shareholder voting application.
+This template is based on two major groups of actors.
+The **Board** is represented by `BOARD` token holders, using a membership token (non transferable, one per member) that can be used to vote in the board voting application, and the **Shareholders** are represented by `SHARE` token holders, using a token that is transferable with no limit on how many tokens a token holder can possess that can be used to vote in the shareholder voting application.

 The DAO is set up by first creating the `BOARD` and `SHARE` tokens, then deploying the DAO while initially assigning `CREATE_PERMISSIONS` and `APP_MANAGER` roles to the template contract for further configuration.
 Subsequently the voting applications for `BOARD` and `SHARE` are installed and configured.
-Next the Vault and Finance applications are installed and initialized as well as the permissions are set-up accordingly.
-After setting up permissions Payroll is installed and permissions are set.
+Next, the Vault and Finance applications are installed, initialized, and have their permissions set up acoordingly.
+After this, Payroll is installed and has its permissions set up before finalizing the rest of the permissions on the apps.
+Finally, the `CREATE_PERMISSIONS` and `APP_MANAGER` roles are transferred to the `Voting_BOARD` application to allow the `BOARD` to manage DAO related decisions and an ENS name for the DAO is registered.

-Shareholders via `Voting_SHARE` are set to own and manage most permissions in the system..
+Shareholders via `Voting_SHARE` are set to own and manage most permissions in the system.

 Board members are granted the following permissions via `Voting_BOARD`:
 * `APP_MANAGER`
 * `CREATE_PERMISSIONS`
 * All relevant payroll permissions (also being permission manager)
-* `Create`, `Manage` and `Execute` payments on Finance
+* `CREATE_PAYMENTS`, `MANAGE_PAYMENTS`, and `EXECUTE_PAYMENTS` on Finance
-* `Execute` calls and `Run_Script` on Agent/Vault
+* `EXECUTE` calls and `RUN_SCRIPT` on Agent/Vault

 ## 4 Key Observations/Recommendations